-1. Don’t Smoke - In a nutshell, tobacco causes a narrowing the arteries and damages the inner lining of blood vessel walls causing a hardening of the arteries.
-This hardening of the arteries is due to plaque buildup which is called atherosclerosis.
-When blood is cut off from the heart, the build-up of plaque will create blood clots, which, in turn, creates disease and heart attacks.
+1. Don’t smoke — In a nutshell, tobacco narrows the arteries and damages the inner lining of blood vessel walls which causes the arteries to harden.
+This hardening of the arteries is due to plaque buildup called atherosclerosis.
+When blood is cut off from the heart, the build-up of plaque will create blood clots, which, in turn, results in disease and heart attacks.
 There really is NO benefit to smoking.
 Quitting will give you peace of mind and add many days to your life, sometimes even years.
 My aunt was able to quit after 25 years of smoking.
 She went to her doctor and together they worked out a program for her that’s actually working; now she looks and feels better too.
 It’s pretty astonishing.
 If you are looking for more reasons to quit this, is great information.

-3. Eat Heart Healthy Foods - Our relationship to food is complex.
+3. Eat heart healthy foods — Our relationship to food is complex.
 We want food to nurture us and we want it to be pleasurable.
 But too often, pleasure becomes overindulgence and stems from a refusal to get back to the basics.
-Cooking and eating real food, not processed junk food, is priority number one.
+Cooking and eating real food, not processed junk food, should be first priority.
 Fruits and vegetables need to be part of every meal, including our snacks.
 I love red meat, and I can have lean red meat once or twice a week.
 I don’t deprive myself at all — I still indulge in rich desserts, but my diet is really balanced.
 I eat breakfast every day — a little lean protein, some fruit and oatmeal.
 I eat salads for lunch and I’ve pretty much cut out sugar.
 I honestly believe sugar is the main culprit of most healthcare issues in relation to the American diet.
 Cut out the added sugar and incorporate fresh and healthy foods into your diet, and you will see energy and vitality return to your life.

-4. Develop a Relaxation Routine - This is my favorite tip.
+4. Develop a ways to overcome stress — This is my favorite tip.
 Everyone faces stress — whether it’s work or finances or other people.
-Everyone needs a release.
-Not just exercise but an actual practice that reduces stress.
+Everyone needs a release, not just exercise, but an actual practice that reduces stress.
 Examples of this range from meditation, prayer, contemplative walks, or taking up hobbies like gardening, birdwatching, swimming or dancing.

-5. Lose Weight - The National Institute of Health says that reducing your weight by even just 5–10% can make a significant and positive improvement on your health.
+5. Maintain a healthy weight — The National Institute of Health says that reducing your weight by even just 5–10% can make a significant and positive improvement on your health.
 Being overweight puts you at risk for many diseases, including heart disease and diabetes.
-One important thing to do is know your key weight metrics: body mass index (BMI) and weight circumference.
+It is important to know your key weight metrics: body mass index (BMI) and weight circumference.
 You can read more about this here.

-9. Sleep. - People overlook the role of sleep and how it affects your health.
+9. Get enough sleep. — People overlook the role of sleep and how it affects your health.
 If you’re not getting at least 6–9 hours of sleep (some of us need more, some less) you are not recharging your body.
 Your body is like a machine and needs periods of rest to recharge.
 There are also several correlations between the lack of restful sleep in relation to stress and weight gain since losing sleep can lower your metabolism.
-This is a great reference for how much sleep is good for your health by different age categories.
+This is a great reference on how much sleep is good for your health by different age categories.